Process Description of ZR-LNG

-Integrated Pressure Liquefaction for Low Pressure Feed Gases
+Integrated Pressure Liquefaction for Low Pressure Feed Gases (IPL)

-Integrated Heavies Removal
+Integrated Heavies Removal (IHR)

 Integrated CO2 Removal

 Integrated CO2 Removal (ICR) eliminates the need for a CO2 removal unit as part of the feed gas pre-treatment train.
 LNG liquefaction schemes typically incorporate an amine scrubbing system to remove CO2 to below 50 mol ppm and prevent it solidifying in the main cryogenic heat exchanger.
 The size, weight and cost of the amine unit are all very significant in the context of the overall liquefaction plant.
 The feasibility of ICR arises from the ZR-LNG process configuration and is facilitated by the particular temperature and CO2 concentration profiles within the ZR-LNG cryogenic exchanger.
 This permits CO2 removal within the basic ZR-LNG configuration and elimination of the amine unit.
 The process is applicable to feed gases containing up to at least 5% CO2.
-To accommodate higher CO2 feeds the new technology can be combined with a relatively coarse CO2 pre-removal process such as a membrane system.
+To accommodate higher CO2 feeds the new technology can be combined with a CO2 pre-removal membrane system.

 Comparative Features and Advantages of ZR-LNG

-Elimination of an external refrigerant infrastructure reduces the equipment count and complexity of ZR-LNG schemes but such are the merits of its configuration that this is achieved with a quite limited sacrifice of energy efficiency compared to base load plants.
+Elimination of an external refrigerant infrastructure reduces the equipment count and complexity of ZR-LNG schemes but such are the merits of its configuration that this is achieved with a quite limited sacrifice of energy efficiency compared with base load plants.
 In terms of power demand ZR-LNG is equivalent or better than SMR processes and represents a step change improvement over the dual nitrogen expander processes (see chart).